raphaelcdsouza/dotfiles/nvim/README.md

 ln -s /path/to/your/dotfiles/nvim ~/.config/nvim
 ```

-**Note:** This method is specifically for macOS.
+**Note:** This method is specifically for macOS/Unix.
 Replace `/path/to/your/dotfiles/nvim` with the actual path to your dotfiles directory.

 ## Configuration Files